Skip to content

 Browser ->> Browser: Build CReq from token

-Browser ->> ACS: POST creq (iframe to acsUrl)
+Browser ->> ACS: POST creq (full-page redirect to acsUrl)

 Browser ->> ACS: Customer completes authentication